lilliana1/burger/README.md

 # Burger
 Burger is a restaurant app where users input the names of burgers they will like to eat.
 Whenever a user submits a burger's name, it will be display on the left side of the page waiting to be devour 🤤.
 When the user clicks it, the burger will move to the right side of the page and you have the option to throw them away!🗑.
 The app will store every 🍔 in the database, whether is devoured or not.

-Deployed app via heroku:
+Deployed app via heroku: https://guarded-headland-97092.herokuapp.com/

-(works on localhost:8080 if you follow instructions below)

 ![](public/assets/img/screenshot.png)